Design for Machining Toolkit

 CNC machining has been around for decades, and for good reason.
 It’s one the fastest manufacturing technologies for prototypes and end-use parts.
 Want to learn how you can optimise your product development cycles with CNC machining?
 This white paper shares how to design for the subtractive manufacturing process, select the best material for your application, and streamline new product development.

+* Try adding steps to buttresses to stiffen your design.
 Watch out for deep, narrow pockets, or part features situated alongside tall walls.
 Cutter or workpiece vibration could cause deflection, and a loss of accuracy or surface finish.

-We deburr every part, but if you are considering adding external radii to improve cosmetic and handling, for CNC a 45° chamfer is quicker to cut and so much more cost effective.
+** Generally, radii are a good thing, fillets spread loads well, sharp corners can act as stress raisers and can initiate fatigue cracks.
+We deburr every part, but if you are considering adding external radii to improve cosmetics and handling, a 45° chamfer is quicker to machine and considerably more cost effective.

 Remember for CNC:

-- External corners – Chamfer
+- External corners—chamfer

 Enhanced Machining Capabilities with Our Digital Network

-Try Digital Network at Hubs
+Try Digital Network